 The reason stems from the air we breathe.
 During a total lunar eclipse, the Earth lies directly between the sun and the moon, causing the Earth to cast its shadow on the moon.
 If Earth didn’t have an atmosphere, then, when the moon was entirely within Earth’s shadow, the moon would would appear black, perhaps even invisible.

 Thanks to Earth’s atmosphere, what actually happens is much more subtle and beautiful.

-Earth’s atmosphere extends about 50 miles (80 kilometers) above Earth’s surface.
-During a total lunar eclipse, when the moon is submerged in Earth’s shadow, there is circular ring around Earth – the ring of our atmosphere – through which the sun’s rays pass.
+Earth’s atmosphere extends about 50 miles (80 km) above Earth’s surface.
+During a total lunar eclipse, when the moon is submerged in Earth’s shadow, there is a circular ring around Earth – the ring of our atmosphere – through which the sun’s rays pass.